Ages

 • Post-Secondary Years

-Between the 18th and 25th of January of every year, Christian Churches and denominations join together in prayer in the process of reuniting as one Church.
+Between the 18th and 25th of January every year, Christian Churches and denominations join together in prayer in the process of reuniting as one Church.
 These dates were proposed in 1908 by Paul Wattson to cover the days between the feasts of St Peter and St Paul.
 Many students and educators in our schools belong to different Christian Churches and denominations.
-Therefore, this week is a significant opportunity to learn more about each other and to grow in unity.
+Therefore, this week is a significant opportunity to learn more about one another and grow in unity.
 You can explore the process of ecumenism in the sections below.

-The main Ecumenical Service in Malta will held on Friday, 24th January 2025, at 6:30 pm (CET) at Parish Church in Siġġiewi, Valletta.
+The main Ecumenical Service in Malta will be held on Friday, 23rd January 2026, at 6:30 pm (CET) at the Parish Church in Rabat.

 Ecumenism is the effort to unify divided Christians.
 It is a worldwide movement among Christians who accept Jesus as Lord and Saviour and are inspired by the Holy Spirit.
 Through prayer, dialogue, and other initiatives, they seek to eliminate barriers and move toward the unity Christ willed for his church.